 People are living longer than ever before.
 Therefore, we will continue to see an increase for skilled health workers.

-Their daily role is to help improve the physical and emotional wellbeing of individuals
+They help improve the physical and emotional wellbeing of individuals

 There is a bigger picture to an allied health professionals work.
 Each day the work they do has a direct result on society.